-Fortunately, there is no limit on how many times one can take the private pilot written exam as long as you pay for the FAA examination fee.
+Fortunately, there is no limit on how many times one can take the private pilot written exam as long as you pay the FAA examination fee.
 If you are reluctant to waste money on failed attempts, you must prepare well for your private pilot written exam.

-Use an online pilot course for private pilot license and test preps to master all aeronautical subjects.
+Use an online pilot course for a private pilot license and test preps to master all aeronautical subjects.

 No one can learn everything about aviation at this stage of pilot training; therefore, the private pilot written exam is not over complicated.
-Similarly, if your CFI encourages you to take the exam, it means you are ready to pass your exam.
+Similarly, if your CFI encourages you to take the exam, you are ready to pass your exam.

 On the other hand, it may happen that you took your private pilot written exam two years ago, and it has expired before getting your private pilot license.
 You must register for the private pilot written exam again to obtain a private pilot license.

 In this case, you might have to do a PPL refresher course to get an endorsement to take the written exam.